pyhoon/bpos/README.md

-# B-POS Android point of sale app
+# B-POS Android/Desktop point of sale app

-B-POS is a fairly simple point of sale app that's designed to run on a tablet and enable the sale of merchandise at events.
+B-POS is a fairly simple point of sale app that's designed to run on a tablet/pc and enable the sale of merchandise at events.
 We're a member supported club, and this is an important source of revenue for us.
 It's intended to be used with a standalone card reader, like a Square or MyPOS device, and can link to a Bluetooth ESC/POS printer to produce receipts.